jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/reduxBasics_readme/reduxBasics_booklist.md

     };
 }
 ```
->actions usually have two values, a type and a payload.
+>**Notes:** actions usually have two values, a type and a payload.
 The payload further describes and clarifies the conditions of the action that's being triggered every action must have a type that describes the purpose of the action.
 The action described is a user selecting the book.

 <p align="center">
     <img src="./action_creators_diagram.png" align="center" width="650px" />